 Figure 46: Filename and directory output for the debug log file

 An example fragment of such a debug mode log file is shown in Figure 47.
-You may want to ammend the setting for generating the log file in the SEAMCAT configuration panel as described in ANNEX 20:.
+The settings for generating the log file in the SEAMCAT configuration panel can be modified as described in ANNEX 20:.